zaknetdev/zaknetdev/README.md

 - 👋 Hi, I’m @zaknetdev
 - 👀 I’m interested in becoming part of a passionate creative community and creating the best projects together.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React, React Native, Python ...
+- 🌱 I’m currently learning Python ...
 - 💞️ I’m looking to collaborate on interesting open source projects to improve my skills
 - 📫 zaknetdev@gmail.com